 You're worried that you might have contracted HIV or maybe you would just like to Get-Tested for peace of mind.
-Either way, you've come to the right place - on this page we will explain all of the different HIV testing options available as well their pros and cons.
-Before we continue, it is important to remember that STDs do not come in isolation.
+Either way, you've come to the right place - on this page we will explain a few the different HIV testing options available as well their pros and cons.

 Price: R1950 per test

 Description: The HIV PCR tests directly for HIV genetic material in your blood in the form of either DNA or RNA.
 It uses the polymerase chain reaction technique to generate multiple copies of any HIV genetic material to make even the slightest amount detectable.

 Pros: PCR has one of the lowest window period (period in which no virus is detectable) of all the tests.
 Some literature claims it can detect the virus within 3 days of infection.